-Your smile is your greeting card to the world, and it's so important to keep it healthy — and thus beautiful.
-Veneers are just one way to make your smile shine, making you feel confident.
-Over time, however, you might notice that your veneers are changing color.
-And you may be wondering if you can whiten your veneers or how to whiten your veneers.
+Your smile is your greeting card to the world, and it's so important to keep it healthy — which will also make it beautiful.
+Veneers are just one way to make your smile shine and boost your confidence.
+Over time, however, you might notice that your veneers are changing colour.
+And you may be wondering if you can whiten your veneers, or how to whiten your veneers.
 In this article, we'll explore some answers.

 Can You Whiten Veneers?

-When you get veneers, it can be exciting to have a lovely white smile.
-But what happens if they start to change color?
+When you first get veneers, it can be exciting to have a lovely white smile.
+But what happens if they start to change colour?
 What are some of the causes behind this change?

 Veneers are made of either porcelain or composite resin.
-Porcelain veneers don't become stained or discolored, but the same isn't true for composite resin veneers.
+Porcelain veneers don't become stained or discoloured, but composite resin veneers do.
 Surface stains may develop on your veneers after exposure to drinks like tea, coffee, or red wine.

 If you're wondering how to whiten your composite veneers, you may be tempted to try an at-home whitening treatment.
 Unfortunately, composite resin doesn't respond well to whitening.
-The American Dental Association explains that this is just one reason why it's always a good idea to talk to your dentist before whitening your teeth.
+The South African Dental Association notes that dental restorations such as these might need to be replaced if you feel they do not match your new, whiter smile.

 As is often the case with dental hygiene, sustained care can make a huge difference.
 To prevent stains, it's essential to take care of your veneers the way you would take care of your enamel.
-Try to steer clear of color-saturated foods and drinks that could lead to staining.
-This includes beverages like coffee and tea and foods like curry, pasta sauce, berries, and balsamic vinegar.
+Try to steer clear of colour-saturated foods and drinks that could lead to staining.
+This includes beverages like coffee and tea, and foods like curry, pasta sauce, berries, and balsamic vinegar.

 That said, if you don't want to give up your daily cup of joe — mornings can be challenging, we know! — brush your teeth afterward with a toothbrush.
 If you're not at home and don't have access to your toothbrush, rinse with water after enjoying your beverage to help prevent stains.